 - i The Council is required under Articles 6(3) and (4) of the Habitats Directive to assess the potential effects of its policies on European Sites which lie within and outside the Borough.
 The purpose of Habitats Regulations Assessment (HRA) is to ensure that the protection of the integrity of European sites is a part of the planning process. - ii There are two European designated sites which fall partly within the Borough, namely the Rochdale Canal which is a Special Area of Conservation (SAC) and South Pennine Moors which is a SAC and a Special Protection Area (SPA).
-For information Appendix 1 contains a map showing the location of the European sites in Oldham Metropolitan Borough. - iii To meet this requirement the Council requested the Greater Manchester Ecology Unit carry out a HRA on the draft Supplementary Planning Document (SPD) 'Assessment of Employment Sites'.
-In accordance with draft guidance from the Department for Communities and Local Government this process involves 3 stages: - AA task 1 Identifying likely significant effects - AA task 2 Appropriate assessment and ascertaining the effect on site integrity - AA task 3 Mitigating measures and alternative solutions - iv Task 1, also referred to as 'screening', determines whether the subsequent steps (tasks 2 and 3) of appropriate assessment are required.
-In this instance the Greater Manchester Ecology Unit has concluded, subject to changes to the draft SPD, which have been incorporated, that it is not possible to carry out a fully comprehensive Appropriate Assessment, and that the draft SPD provides general advice such that any potentially damaging effects arising from operations or developments controlled by the draft SPD will be avoided and therefore carrying out a full appropriate assessment of the draft SPD is considered unnecessary anyway. - The results of task 1 are included as Appendices 2 and 3.
-Appendix 2 assesses the likely impact of the draft SPD on the Rochdale Canal.
-Appendix 3 assesses the likely impact of the draft SPD on South Pennines Moor. - vi Members of the public may comment on the Habitats Regulations Assessment during the six week public consultation period as indicated on the public notice and comments form.
+For information Appendix 1 contains a map showing the location of the European sites in Oldham Metropolitan Borough. - iii To meet this requirement the Council requested the Greater Manchester Ecology Unit carry out a HRA on the Supplementary Planning Document (SPD) 'Assessment of Employment Sites'.
+In accordance with guidance from the Department for Communities and Local Government1 this process involves 3 stages: - o AA task 1 Identifying likely significant effects - AA task 2 Appropriate assessment and ascertaining the effect on site integrity - AA task 3 Mitigating measures and alternative solutions - Iv Task 1, also referred to as 'screening', determines whether the subsequent steps (tasks 2 and 3) of appropriate assessment are required.
+In this instance the Greater Manchester Ecology Unit has concluded, subject to changes to the SPD which have been incorporated, that an Appropriate Assessment will not be required, since there are sufficient safeguards in the document to ensure that there will be no damaging effects caused by the implementation of the SPD on the European designated sites. - The results of task 1 are included as Appendices 2 and 3.
+Appendix 2 assesses the likely impact of the SPD on the Rochdale Canal.
+Appendix 3 assesses the likely impact of the SPD on South Pennines Moor. - vi The Greater Manchester Ecology Unit has confirmed that proposed changes to the SPD, following consultation on the draft, do not result in the need for a further screening (Appendix 4).

-&lt;sup>1 Planning for the Protection of European Sites: Appropriate Assessment - Guidance for Regional Spatial Strategies and Local Development Documents (Department for Communities and Local Government, August 2006)
+1 Planning for the Protection of European Sites: Appropriate Assessment - Guidance for Regional Spatial Strategies and Local Development Documents (Department for Communities and Local Government, August 2006)